 2. Distinction: I want to stand out.

 Those who are not so familiar with Barong Tagalog usually end-up achieving just one of the two objectives.
 Depending on the objective, one may end up being comfortable and typical or end up being a stand out with expensive Barong Tagalog.
 Actually, one can achieve both without spending a lot.
 But if you really want to stand out with an overwhelming presence, then, spending a little more is not bad at all.
 Please consider the following.

-A traditional barong will definitely give you ultimate comfort because the fabric is very light.
+A classic or traditional barong will definitely give you ultimate comfort because the fabric is very light.
 Furthermore, you can also wear this type of barong every chance you get so you’ll get more out of the money you’ll spend on the barong.
 As you know, a formal barong's fabric is thin and semi-transparent that’s why with a traditional barong, we recommend that you wear a custom-made long sleeve Camisa de Chino that complements the natural color of the barong fabric and is designed to be worn untucked for a seamless look.

-Hand-Embroidered Piña-Silk Traditional Barong (Pechera Style)
+Hand-Embroidered Piña-Silk Classic Barong (Pechera Style)

-Traditional Pechera Style Barong is more subtle making it less expensive than raya.
+Classic Pechera Style Barong is more subtle making it less expensive than raya.
 The main embellishments are on the front panel with scattered minor embellishments on the sleeves and the back panel.
 This is the most common style of barong worn by the majority.
 One can still stand out and appear classy and elegant if the fabric is piña and if complemented with a custom-tailored long sleeve undershirt designed to be worn untucked.
 If you are providing the barongs for your entourage, you can have them wear a traditional tucked undershirt or you can have them wear barongs with less expensive fabrics such as cocoon or jusi.

 See also Heritage Barong Design Terms